Texan sloop-of-war Austin: Tabasco attack

 Upon reaching the Cayos Arcas, where the rest of his flotilla had remained, Moore found that the San Jacinto had run aground on a sand bar and the rest of the ships were not to be seen.
 Austin set out to find the rest of the ships, Zavala and San Bernard, touching at the port of Campeche on 8 November and Sisal on 10 November.
 The flagship finally caught up with the rest of the ships at Frontera on 14 November.
 In order to salvage the San Jacinto and provide fuel for the lone steamship, Zavala, Moore hatched a plan to gain money.
 The Zavala towed the other two ships 60 miles up the San Juan Bautista River to the capital of the Mexican state of Tabasco, Villahermosa.
 There the small flotilla pointed their guns at the city and then sent troops into the seemingly deserted capital.
 Commodore Moore encountered a man bearing a white flag on a tree branch, and when he ascertained that this was the Mayor, the Texas commodore demanded $25,000 or he would level the town.
 The Mayor asked if silver would be acceptable, and upon receiving an affirmative reply, delivered the ransom.
 The commodore set sail with the silver and used the money to repair and outfit his ships.

 Returning to the wreck of the San Jacinto, Austin picked up the sick sailors and returned to Galveston, crossing the bar on 1 February 1841.
-During Austin's absence, Texas had achieved a hard-won recognition from the United Kingdom.
+During Austin's absence, Texas had achieved a hard-won diplomatic recognition from the United Kingdom.
 Moore wanted to repair and recruit quickly in New Orleans and then continue to press Mexico by sea.
-But President Lamar decided instead to pull back and allow Britain to try to negotiate a settlement between Texas and Mexico.
+Instead, President Lamar decided to pull back and allow Britain to try to negotiate a settlement between Texas and Mexico.
 Moore was ordered to put most of his ships "in ordinary" in Galveston.
 Austins crew were placed in reduced commission with most seamen discharged, and the ship only serving on harbor patrol.
 She remained there through most of 1841 before returning to full commission early in December 1841.